Domestic Assault Lawyer

 Mr. Weisberg assisted the accused’s counsel by providing full input that enabled counsel to arrange to have the charges withdrawn against his client at the first appearance.

 Assisted in getting complainant’s spouse back in the family home by writing a letter to the Crown Attorney and arranging for joint counselling.

 R. v.
 J.D.

-Accused caused a cut to complainant's arm by throwing scissors at her.
-Complainant was certain that this was an unintentional act.
-With counsel for the accused we were able to get the charge withdrawn.
+Accused caused a cut to complainant’s arm by throwing scissors at her.
+The complainant was confident that this was an unintentional act.
+With counsel for the accused, we advocated getting the charge withdrawn.
 The couple did not choose to resume their relationship.